 Similarly ensure that you changing the feeding place, so that your kitten can home in onto its hunting skills.
 If you feel that you kitten is not eating or is not active, you might need to take it to an Apex emergency vet.

-Watch your kitten grow into a healthy adult cat with healthy diet and exercise.
-You might need to change its diet habits gradually once it crosses a certain age.
+Watch your kitten grow into a healthy adult cat with a healthy diet and exercise.
+You might need to change your pet’s diet habits gradually once it crosses a certain age.
 Visit thepitsky.com for more information about healthy dog diet and exercise.